ItharDev/RPG-Viewer-Client/README.md

 > [!TIP]
 > You can turn any Note into a Journal Entry using the save icon in the Note's context menu — great for preserving player-discovered information across Scenes.

-You can also share a Journal Entry with another player or Game Master by clicking the Share button on the Journal.
+You can also share a Journal Entry with another player or Game Master by clicking the Share button on the Journal context menu on the Side Panel.
 This allows you to create shared, Session-wide Journals where everyone can contribute or refer to shared information.

 > [!NOTE]
 > When sharing a Journal, if some player doesn't show up right away, click the refresh button to the left of the close button on the panel to update the list.